Audio/MIDI multitrack recording software

 Multiple Takes

-It typically requires more than one take to get a track right.
+It often takes more than one take to get a track right.
 MultitrackStudio offers two ways to record multiple takes:

-• Alternate Takes: a new file is created, the existing file is closed and the new one opened.
+• Alternate Takes: a new file is created, the existing file is closed, and the new one is opened.

-• Partial Takes: the recording is recorded to a new file.
-When the transport is stopped the part is pasted in the existing track.
+• Partial Takes: the recording is saved to a new file.
+When the transport is stopped, the part is pasted into the existing track.
 It appears as a tweakable edit, so you can move or resize the new part.

 There are basically two approaches to multiple take recordings: